 - Floradix - This is a mostly plant-based iron supplement with the addition of ferrous gluconate that tends to be a little easier on the stomach.
 Of course, eating adequate dark leafy greens in your lifestyle would increase what floradix is doing without the added ferrous gluconate, though some prefer this concentrated option and Rx alternative.

-- Chlorophyll - Chlorophyll is the green pigmint found in plants and due in part to it's similar molecular structure to heme (part of the hemoglobin structure) and has the ability to increase hemoglobin.
-It also helps improve digestion and detoxification among many other benefits.
+- Chlorophyll - Chlorophyll is the green pigment found in plants and due in part to its similar molecular structure to heme (part of the hemoglobin structure) and has the ability to increase hemoglobin.
+It also helps improve digestion and detoxification among many other benefits (though for some the concentrated amount stimulates the bowels too much and causes regular discomfort).
 Of course, eating adequate dark leafy greens in your lifestyle would increase chlorophyll without the concentrated form, though some prefer this concentrated option.

 - Cast Iron Cooking - Cooking with cast iron is shown to increase the iron absorbed into the body.